Save Money & Go Zero Waste (How To in 11 Amazing Ways)

 These 11 lifestyle changes are easy to make, and are guaranteed ways to save money.
-From your daily trip to Costa, to the inside of your make-up bag – let me show you how to save money with zero waste!
+From your daily trip to Costa, to the inside of your make-up bag.

 Read on to find out how you can have more money to spend on the things you love & enjoy, rather than blowing your hard-earned cash on mundane purchases.
-Many people ask why you should go zero waste, and I think this is as good a reason as any - we're all looking out for how to save money and we're also becoming more aware of what plastic does to the ocean.
+Many people still ask why anyone would want to go zero waste - I would say it's a win-win to buy less stuff AND to be keeping plastic away from our wildlife in the ocean & on land.

 The answer?
 Kill two birds with one stone - cut plastic and buy less stuff!

 Pret, Starbucks, Costa, Paul, Greggs, Benugo and Café Nero all offer money off your drink or double your loyalty stamps if you bring your own reusable coffee cup.
 The best offering is 50p off your drink at Pret.
 If you’re a die-hard coffee lover and you buy two drinks out a day, that’s an extra £5 a week you will have saved!